-CEIOPS will provide the risk-free interest rate structures at least on a quarterly basis for all currencies of the European Economic Area (EEA), which includes all EU member states plus Iceland, Liechtenstein and Norway.
-CEIOPS will also publish the methodology used to derive these structures.
+EIOPA will provide the risk-free interest rate structures at least on a quarterly basis for all currencies of the European Economic Area (EEA), which includes all EU member states plus Iceland, Liechtenstein and Norway.
+EIOPA will also publish the methodology used to derive these structures.
 When market conditions are more volatile, the term structures may be provided more frequently.

-Where, for a given currency and valuation date CEIOPS will not be providing risk-free interest rate term structures, Lloyd's should determine the appropriate term structure following the method provided and provide these quarterly.
-The QIS5 specification includes term structures for many additional currencies that should be sufficient for most, if not all, agents to complete QIS5.

-For any currencies where term structures have neither been provided by CEIOPS nor Lloyd's, then agents will have to establish the capability to provide them themselves following the methodology provided.
+Where, for a given currency and valuation date EIOPA will not be providing risk-free interest rate term structures, Lloyd's should determine the appropriate term structure following the method provided and provide these quarterly.
+For any currencies where term structures have neither been provided by EIOPA nor Lloyd's, then agents will have to establish the capability to provide them themselves following the methodology provided.
 The methodology will be sufficiently detailed to ensure consistency between undertakings.
 This is unlikely to be required.